approveme/signature-fluent-contract-forms-add-on/readme.txt

 You would choose the option “Email this contact whenever this form is submitted.”

- Now, whenever you fill out this WPForm, your contract will be automatically generated with the custom terms from your WP Form submission and then a signer invitation email will be sent to the signer email address that was given in the WP Form submission.
+ Now, whenever you fill out this Fluent, your contract will be automatically generated with the custom terms from your WP Form submission and then a signer invitation email will be sent to the signer email address that was given in the WP Form submission.

 *Additional benefits of ApproveMe’s WP eSign Plugin and this for Electronic Signature Add-on for Fluent Forms is that you are able to instantly create a legal contract for your clients to sign depending on their form information from a WPForm.*